mwlon/pcodec/README.md

 The range specifies an inclusive range `[lower, upper]` that the number might be in, and the offset specifies the exact position within that range.
+The compressor chooses a _prefix_ for each range via Huffman codes.

 For data sampled from a random distribution, this compression algorithm can reduce byte size to near the theoretical limit of the distribution's Shannon